Rahil Azam: Career

 Azam had started his career as a software engineer.
-After shifting to Mumbai, he started his career as a model, Then he made his television debut in 2001 with the role of a romantic boy Akash Kapoor in daily soap Ek Tukdaa Chaand Ka.
-The story revolves around a small town girl who follows her lover into the city but is ditched by him.
-Later he appeared in episodic roles in horror show Ssshhhh...Koi Hai on Star Plus.
+After shifting to Mumbai, he started his career as a model.
+He then made his television debut in 2001 with the role of a romantic boy Akash Kapoor in the daily soap Ek Tukdaa Chaand Ka.
+The story revolves around a small-town girl who follows her lover into the city but is then ditched by him.
+Later he appeared in episodic roles in the horror show Ssshhhh...Koi Hai on Star Plus.
 After that he did another horror show Achanak 37 Saal Baad.
 Azam also played in Bhabhi as Rakesh.

 In 2003, Azam played the lead in Sagar Films' adventure-fantasy drama series Hatim on Star Plus.
 The story starts with the birth of the emperor of Yemen's son, Hatim.

-Later in May 2004, Azam featured as the male lead role of Ashmit Malhotra in Vipul D. Shah's drama show Ye Meri Life Hai, he wad nominated for the Best Actor in a Negative - Male at Indian Telly Awards.
-After he played the role of Suraj Kiran in Saarrthi.
+Later in May 2004, Azam featured in the lead role of Ashmit Malhotra in Vipul D. Shah's drama show Ye Meri Life Hai, and he was nominated for the Best Actor in a Negative - Male at the Indian Telly Awards.
+After this, he played the role of Suraj Kiran in Saarrthi.

-In 2005, he did an episodic role in C.I.D, where he played the negative character of ACP Pradyuman (played by Shivaji Satam)'s son, Nakul.
-Azam came back in C.I.D. on 2 January 2015, to take revenge from his father as a terrorist in the episode "Nakul Returns".
+In 2005, he appeared in an episodic role in C.I.D, where he played the negative character of Nakul, ACP Pradyuman (played by Shivaji Satam)'s son.
+Azam's character came back to C.I.D. on 2 January 2015, to take revenge on his father as a terrorist in the episode "Nakul Returns".

 In August 2006, Azam featured as the male lead in Hats Off Productions's drama series Resham Dankh, wherein he portrayed the role of Aditya Balraj, a business tycoon, opposite Mouli Ganguly.
 The show is based on a Gujarati magazine Chitralekha.
-It is a story of a successful business tycoon who have silk business or reshama and a happy family but with a twist.
-Aditya gives up himself to police stating that he had committed a murder.
-As soon as he enters the prison he decided to write memoirs through a story.
+It is the story of a successful business tycoon who has a silk business and a happy family but with a twist.
+Aditya gives himself up to police stating that he had committed a murder.
+As soon as he enters the prison he decides to write memoirs through a story.

-In July 2007, Azam was chosen to play the pivotal role in Contiloe Entertainment's horror television series Ssshhhh...Phir Koi Hai, where he played the role of Aryaamaan, a protector who saves people from the dark forces, in a special series named Ssshhhh...Phir Koi Hai - Aryaamaan.
+In July 2007, Azam was chosen to play the pivotal role in Contiloe Entertainment's horror television series Ssshhhh...Phir Koi Hai, where he portrayed the role of Aryaamaan, a protector who saves people from the dark forces, in a special series named Ssshhhh...Phir Koi Hai - Aryaamaan.

-In 2008, Azam was approached for play the dual character of a woman and man as a split personality in Ratna Sinha's show Babul Ka Aangann Chootey Na, for which he received a nomination in the Best Actor category at Indian Television Academy Awards.
+In 2008, Azam was approached to play the dual characters of a woman and man as a split personality in Ratna Sinha's show Babul Ka Aangann Chootey Na, for which he received a nomination in the Best Actor category at the Indian Television Academy Awards.

 In March 2009, Azam was approached for the lead role of Raka in Sunil Vohra's show Seeta Aur Geeta, but he was out of the show due to Malaria.
 Thereafter he played the lead role of Abhimanyu Mishra in Sahara One's TV show Mr. & Mrs. Mishra.
-The show about a team of UNIT 9 cops who specialise in solving complicated cases.
-Mr. & Mrs. Mishra will explore a different aspect of crime and investigation.
+The show is about a team of UNIT 9 cops who specialise in solving complicated cases.
+Mr. & Mrs. Mishra explores a different aspect of crime and investigation.